multidecay/soupault-digital-garden/site/readme.md

 ## How to run

+Clone or download template code from [multidecay/soupault-digital-garden](https://github.com/multidecay/soupault-digital-garden), then extract it if you download as zip.

-Run command (written in monospace) below in terminal in same working directory with these template:
+Run command (written in `monospace`) below in terminal in same working directory with the template:

 - Build : `make build`